felleg/felleg.gitlab.io-backup/content/reads/read-90-letters-on-ethics.md

   impressed with." --> Seneca was 2,000 years ahead of me!
 - (p.
 178) "Dying well is dying willingly," I believe that is a dangerous thing to say.
+- (p.
+259) "Dearest Lucilius, how glad I am that we are doing this -- that we are pressing on in this direction with all our strength, even if a few people ever know; even if no one knows."
+- "Precepts are only useful if we know why they are true."
+- (p.
+360) Good precepts, if they are often with you, will be as helpful as good role models.

+The notion of the "good man" e.g. p.
+407, shows that this is a book of its time.
+Only rarely mention women, and that's to say very outdated things (p.
+371, "born to play the passive role, they practice an utterly perverted type of obscenity (may the gods and goddesses destroy them!) and straddle men.").
+Though, to be fair, that is one of the very rare instances where Seneca does not say something timeless.
+However when Seneca talks about a "good man," what he really means is a "good human."

 {{< myrating rating="👍👍" >}}